-Having established where our risk lies, it is important that we conduct due diligence within our supply chain.
-This is to understand whether there is evidence of modern slavery and human trafficking, and whether there are sufficient controls in place to prevent them.
+We have a comprehensive due diligence programme designed to help us understand if there is evidence of modern slavery and human trafficking within our supply chain; part of this programme also includes ensuring there are sufficient controls in place to prevent it.
 The steps we currently take to assess modern slavery risk are completed as part of our third party due diligence process.
-All new third party relationships, and any existing third party relationships being reviewed, are subject to the following:
+All new third party relationships and any existing third party relationships being reviewed are subject to the following:

-- questioning around compliance with international labour law, including specific questions about modern forms of slavery and trafficked labour to help us understand:
+- Questioning around compliance with international labour law to include specific questions about modern forms of slavery and trafficked labour to help us understand:

-- the processes our third parties have in place to make sure modern slavery and human trafficking do not exist either within their own operations or in their supply chain
+- The processes our third parties have in place to ensure modern slavery and human trafficking does not exist within their own operations as well as in their supply chain

-- whether they have training programmes in place to make sure their employees are trained to understand ethical concerns and risks in relation to modern slavery and human trafficking
+- If they have training programmes in place to ensure their employees are trained to understand ethical concerns and risks in relation to modern slavery and human trafficking

-- whether they have discovered instances of modern slavery or human trafficking within their own organisation or their supply chain and, if so, what steps they have taken to make sure the concerns were addressed
+- If they have discovered instances of modern slavery or human trafficking within their own organisation, or their supply chain, and, if so, what steps they have taken to ensure the concerns were addressed

-- signing up to our Third Party Code of Conduct, thereby agreeing to act in accordance with it, including the modern slavery provisions
+- Signing up to our Third Party Code of Conduct thereby requiring them to agree to act in accordance with it, including the modern slavery provisions

-As an active participant in the Book Chain Project (BCP), a collaborative effort in the publishing industry to promote a responsible supply chain, we have access to extra information that can be used in our due diligence review.
-The BCP consists of three modules: Forest Sourcing, Chemicals and Materials, and Labour and Environment.
-The Labour and Environment module allows us to make sure that our suppliers who have signed up meet recognised standards for labour and environmental practice.
-Engaging with the BCP allows suppliers to share their audit findings with multiple publishers easily.
-We regularly monitor information uploaded into the Labour and Environment database to make sure any new information is reviewed and acted upon where necessary.
-In 2021, we also became a member of Sedex.
-Sedex is a membership organisation that provides an online platform for businesses to manage and improve working conditions within global supply chains.
-By using the platform, we have further enhanced our ability to source responsibly by effectively mapping our supply chain and gaining access to ethical and social performance metrics that guide our decision making.
+As an active participant in the Book Chain Project, a collaborative effort in the publishing industry to promote a responsible supply chain, we have access to additional information that we use in our due diligence review processes.
+The Book Chain Project consists of three modules; forest sourcing, chemicals and materials, and labour and environment.
+The labour and environment module allows us to ensure that our suppliers who have signed up to the project meet recognised standards for labour and environmental practice.
+Engaging with the Book Chain Project allows suppliers to share their audit findings with multiple publishers easily; we regularly monitor information uploaded into the labour and environment database to ensure any new information is reviewed and acted upon where necessary.
+Additionally in 2021, we became a member of Sedex.
+By utilising the Sedex online platform, we have further enhanced our ability to source responsibly by mapping our supply chain, and gaining access to ethical and social performance audits and metrics that guide our decision making.

-To raise awareness of modern slavery and human trafficking risks in our supply chain and our organisation we provide training to our employees.
-Our anti-trafficked-labour training programme combines online training for all employees, with face-to-face training for those in senior or front-line roles such as procurement specialists and members of staff within Operations and Supply Chain.
-Our online training course helps to make sure that all employees are aware of our regulatory obligations.
-It also makes sure we are able to identify any issues around modern slavery and human trafficking and raise them appropriately so that any concerns can be addressed.
+To raise awareness of modern slavery and human trafficking risks in our supply chain and our business we provide training to all our employees.
+Our anti-trafficked labour training programme combines online training for all employees, with face-to-face training for those in senior or front-line roles, such as procurement specialists, and employees within our operations and supply chain teams.
+Our online training course helps to ensure that all employees are aware of our regulatory obligations, and are able to identify any issues relating to modern slavery and human trafficking and raise them appropriately so that any concerns can be addressed.

-All new Press employees are required to complete the online anti-trafficked-labour training course within one month of starting work, as part of their onboarding process.
-This process also includes annually certifying that they agree to abide by the Code of Ethics, and provides employees with information about how they can ask questions and raise any concerns.
+All new employees are required to complete the online anti-trafficked labour training course within one month of starting work, as part of their on-boarding process.
+This process also includes annually certifying that they agree to abide by the Code of Ethics and provides employees with information about how they can ask questions and raise any concerns.

 Measuring effectiveness - key performance indicators

-The Press has committed to review its Anti-Slavery and Human Trafficking Policy annually – more frequently if circumstances require.
-To help measure compliance, the effectiveness of the policy and, through it, our progress in preventing modern slavery and human trafficking from taking place in our organisation and supply chains, we use a number of key performance indicators to monitor the numbers of:
+We have committed to reviewing our Anti-Slavery and Human Trafficking Policy annually and more frequently if circumstances require it.
+To help measure compliance and the effectiveness of the policy and, through that, our progress in preventing modern slavery and human trafficking from taking place in our business and supply chains, we use a number of key performance indicators (KPIs) to monitor the numbers of:

-- employees signed up to or re-signed to our Code of Ethics
+- Employees signed up to or re-signed up to our Code of Ethics

-This statement is made by Cambridge University Press, a Department of the University of Cambridge, and has been approved by the organisation’s Press Board.
-It is a statement made in accordance with section 54 of the Modern Slavery Act 2015 and covers the financial period from 1 May 2020 to 31 July 2021.
+This statement is made by Cambridge University Press & Assessment, a department of the University of Cambridge, and has been approved by the organisation’s Executive Board.
+It is a statement made in accordance with section 54 of the UK Modern Slavery Act 2015 and covers the financial year from 1 August 2021 to 31 July 2022.